MakieOrg/Makie.jl/docs/src/reference/plots/mesh.md

 ## Using GeometryBasics.Mesh and Buffer/Sampler type

-We can also create a mesh, to specify normals, uv coordinates:
+We can also create a mesh to specify normals, uv coordinates:

 ```@example sampler
 using GeometryBasics, LinearAlgebra, GLMakie, FileIO